Billings, Cooke, Force, Logan, Pierce, Robinson, Smith, & Woolsey Lines and Other Allied Families

 Genealogy, or Family History if you prefer, is never finished.
 There are always more ancestors to find so by definition, this is a work in progress.
 If you have any additional information, corrections, or simply questions about my conclusions, please drop me a line.

 A final note on sources: In the early years of genealogy, many publications did not identify their sources, if there actually was a source.
 Many published pedigrees were fraudulent.
 Some authors simply stated they checked the available records, did a good job, so "trust me."
 In the 1920's, Donald Lines Jacobus started a revolution in the field, insisting on documentation from official records or contemporary writings.
 In 1997, Elizabeth Shown Mills published Evidence! (superceded by Evidence Explained in 2007) that defined how to cite a source for every fact in accordance with acceptable academic practice.
 It's a high standard, and I'm by no means complete.
-I've been working for several years to properly cite the source material, and with over 16,000 people, I'm simply not finished yet.
+I've been working for several years to properly cite the source material, and with over 24,000 people in the database, and over 10,000 on this site, I'm simply not finished yet.
 Please let me know if you see a glaring omission or error.

 Icons used in these pages: